sr39/gizmo-debug/scripts/gizmo_documentation.md

 **PM\_HIRES\_REGION\_CLIPPING**: This is a kluge designed for zoom-in simulations.
 If gas particles develop kernel lengths larger than the given value, in (comoving) units, or get further than that distance from the box center, they are removed from the simulation, to prevent stray gas particles outside the zoom-in region).

 **PM\_HIRES\_REGION\_CLIPDM**: Particle split low-resolution (type =2,3) dark matter particles that are completely surrounded by only high-resolution particles (types 0,1,4).
 This is done to prevent N-body effects if low-res particles contaminate high-res regions of a zoom-in box.
 However, it can lead to unstable "splitting chains", so should be used with caution.

+**GRAVITY\_ACCURATE\_FEWBODY\_INTEGRATION**: Normally, the default error tolerances in GIZMO's tree-gravity solver will allow relatively large degradation of tight binary orbits if they form, because it is optimized for many-body dynamics with softened gravity (where individual resolution elements are not point-masses).
+If high accuracy in close few-body encounters is desired, a few flags will ensure this: several of these are rolled together into this convenience flag , which includes **GRAVITY\_HYBRID\_OPENING\_CRIT** (uses both a Barnes-Hut and relative acceleration tree opening criterion, to be more conservative), **LONG\_INTEGER\_TIME** and **STOP\_WHEN\_BELOW\_MINTIMESTEP** (to deal with deeper timestep hierarchies), and **TIDAL\_TIMESTEP\_CRITERION** to timestep carefully through close passages.
+However, this may drop the timesteps to very small values.
+To deal with this, the code modules in the `SINGLE_STAR` package allow for some major optimizations, developed by Mike Grudic.
+This module set is designed for simulations with 'real' point-particle or point-mass-like dynamics, as compared to smoothed gravity, so is only compatible with Tree-only gravity (as opposed to TreePM).

 <a name="config-gravity-adaptive"></a>